jonthorell/encyclopedia-galactica/README.md

 A few notes on those images.
 As can be seen, it is the same error in all of them.
 The "offending" code comes from the hamburger-menu code I borrowed and adapted for this site.
 Unfortunately, I did not notice the problem early enough or I might have been able to find a solution to the issue.
 As it is, there are two options:

   * Remove the offending code.
 Which, unfortunately, will make the responsiveness of the site to suffer.
   * Leave it as-is for now.

 The code works, even though with an error from the validator, so I opted to leave it for now.
 Not optimal so something to add to the to-do list.

 Compare it with index2.html.
 The same as index.html except that the hamburger-menu code has been removed (this is the test-file mentioned).
+And here there are no errors.

 ![index2.html](https://github.com/jonthorell/encyclopedia-galactica/blob/main/assets/readme-files/html-validation/html-index2-result.PNG?raw=true)